boobeshkanna/Hackathon/README.md

 ## 🏆 Hackathon Submission

-This project was built for [Hackathon Name].
+This project was built for AI for Bharat Hackathon.

 **Team:** Emergent Edge